gavbax99/PlayAroundMe/README.md

 ***

 Currently only works with one multi mana source.
-Still working on an efficient way to create a large number of permutations!
+Still working on an efficient way to create a large number of permutations.